EichlerLab/pbsv/README.md

 * SAMPLE: Name of the sample
 * FOFN: A path to an FOFN file that points to all input BAM files
+* TYPE: "ccs" if the reads are CCS, and "subreads" if the reads are subreads.

 The column headings (SAMPLE and FOFN) must be the first line.
 The FOFN file is a list of absolute paths to each input BAM, one per line.